 The second one is the experience of course, but also relating that experience to what the tender is asking.
 That’s key.
 So there’s no point in talking about how you serve as a whole lot of residential clients when you’re trying to win the council tender or a large construction and property tender.
 You want to be the right experience.
 You really need to talk about, okay guys; we haven’t won any having completed any counsel tendered by the way we manage our residential tenders where we’re servicing 3000 homes a week.
 So there’s no problem.
 So it’s about new things.

 Ben: You mentioned about methodology, a safety.
-What sort of things would a company like, just I’m a small business or have been doing is residential at the moment.
-What sort of things would I need to come to you with the details going to get you to write me a tender or helping apply for tender the council?
+What sort of things would a company like, just I’m a small business or have been doing is residential at the moment?
+What sort of things would I need to come to you with the details going to get you to write me a tender or help apply for a tender from the council?
 What sort of paperwork?
 What do I need?
 There’d be a lot of small businesses out there, sort of scratching their head down, get them at the door.
-What do you mean with what way would they stop?
+What do you mean by what way would they stop?

 Ben: Okay and what’s the cost of, you know, what would you charge?
-Say there’s a tree maintenance tenders come in for my local council.
-It’s for, for two years.
-I’m just trimming street trees i want apply for it I’ve got the equipment.
+Say there’s a tree maintenance tender coming in for my local council.
+It’s for two years.
+I’m just trimming street trees I want to apply for it I’ve got the equipment.
 What would you charge me?
 You know, if you’ve got to use some templates as well.
 I’ve got no safety; pretend I’m starting from scratch.
 What would it cost me for you to help me apply for this tender?

-Jason: Probably about six and a half thousand Australian ($6500 AUD) or if it is the US person, then it’s going to be probably six and a half thousand ($6500 USD).
-However, if you’ve got some documentation, you’ve got a website; you’ve completed a couple of tenders before, even though they’re not great, they exist.
+Jason: Probably about six and a half thousand Australian (AUD 6500) or if it is the US person, then it’s going to be probably six and a half thousand (USD 6500).
+However, if you’ve got some documentation, you’ve got a website; you’ve completed a couple of tenders before, and even though they’re not great, they exist.
 Then it starts at about 3000 for somewhere between $3000 and $6500.

 Ben: Okay.
 So I’ve put a bit of stuff together myself, it will save me some money, but $6500 from scratch.